Zam0un/Zam0un/README.md

 I love technology and everything that needs a computer to do it.
 I was majoring in electrical engineering when I decided to study web development, and even then I'm more and more passionate about the field.

 I am very communicative and I love to learn something new.
-I am currently looking for a job as a developer in a company that inspires me to do my best and that can grow together as a team.
+I am currently looking for a job as a developer in a company that can inspires me to do my best and that can grow together as a team.

-* Currently studying back-end development at [Trybe](https://www.betrybe.com/).
 * You can contact me at [manoel.lima03@gmail.com](mailto:manoel.lima03@gmail.com).

   **Technologies and Tools**